 - 1. Select Previous Vehicles and Data from the Home screen. - Select Vehicle History from the menu.
 A list of up to 25 previously tested vehicles displays.
-Each vehicle is given a unique file name. - Scroll to view the entire list.

-3. With the item to be opened highlighted, either select the vehicle ID or press the Y/✓ button. - The appropriate software loads and a vehicle ID confirmation screen displays.

-4. Select OK or press the Y/✓ button to continue. - Select OK or press the Y/✓ button to continue.
-The System Menu for the selected vehicle displays.
+Each vehicle is given a unique file name that includes the vehicle ID, date, and time.
+Use the scroll bar to view the entire list. - 3.
+With the item to be opened highlighted, either tap the vehicle ID or press the Y/✓ button.
+The appropriate software loads and a vehicle ID confirmation screen displays. - Select OK or press Y/✓ to continue.
+A connection message displays. - Connect the data cable to the vehicle, then select OK or press Y/✓ to continue.
+The menu for the last system tested on the selected vehicle displays.